andrew/ultimate-awesome/README.md

 - [awesome-llama-resources](https://github.com/MIBlue119/awesome-llama-resources) - Just collections  about Llama2.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [awesome-saas](https://github.com/nekanero/awesome-saas) - A curated list of Software as a Service (SaaS) tools.
+- [awesome-openfhe](https://github.com/openfheorg/awesome-openfhe) - A curated list of amazing tools, products, tutorials, applications, publications, and other resources related to OpenFHE.
 - [awesome-ai-agents](https://github.com/PathOnAIOrg/awesome-ai-agents) - Collection of Materials on AI Agents.
 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome_slam_papers](https://github.com/qxiaofan/awesome_slam_papers) - 主要汇总优秀的SLAM Papers 以及优质的开源代码与学习资源.